Mechanism Shift During Post-training from Autoregressive to Masked Diffusion Language Models: Results Analysis

 \subsubsection{Early-layer Representation: Neuron-level Analysis}

-While component-wise logit lens analysis captures semantic specialization among task-critical components, it does not fully explain the behavior of early-layer regions that are emphasized by masked diffusion circuits.
-To characterize how task-relevant information is implemented in these layers, we analyze neuron activations in the lowest transformer layers across tasks and model classes.
+While component-wise logit lens analysis captures semantic specialization among task-critical components, it does not fully explain the behavior of early-layer regions emphasized by MDM circuits.
+To characterize how task-relevant information is implemented there, we analyze neuron activations in the lowest transformer layers.

-In ARMs, neuron activation in early layers is \textbf{highly task-dependent}.
-In the \textsc{IOI} task, a large number of neurons in early layers are strongly activated by descriptive adjectives and modifier-related tokens, suggesting that early layers encode fine-grained syntactic and descriptive features prior to resolving entity identity.
-In the \textsc{Countdown} task, this pattern shifts markedly toward neurons associated with numerical or technical content.
+This analysis is especially important for \textsc{Countdown}, where the CoG shift in Table~\ref{tab:circuit_comprehensive} indicates that post-training moves substantial computation into the bottom of the network.
+In ARMs, early-layer neuron activation is \emph{highly task-dependent}.
+In \textsc{IOI}, many early-layer neurons are strongly activated by descriptive adjectives and modifier-related tokens (e.g., 2,821 neurons in LLaMA; Appendix Table~\ref{tab:neuron_explanations}), suggesting these layers encode syntactic features before resolving entity identity.
+In \textsc{Countdown}, this pattern shifts toward neurons associated with numerical or technical content (over 1,000 neurons).
 Despite this task-dependent reallocation, ARMs consistently exhibit strong concentration within specific semantic categories.

 MDMs display a qualitatively different pattern.
-Across both \textsc{IOI} and \textsc{Countdown}, the total number of active neurons in early layers remains relatively stable.
-Moreover, the activated neurons tend to correspond to broad, genre-level cues—such as general numerical or technical content—rather than sharply defined task-specific categories.
-This indicates that MDMs rely less on early-layer specialization and instead maintain a more uniform, task-agnostic representational regime.
+Across both tasks, the number of active neurons in early layers remains relatively stable (typically $\sim$50--200 active neurons per top category; Appendix Table~\ref{tab:neuron_explanations}), and these neurons tend to correspond to broad, genre-level cues rather than sharply defined task-specific categories.
+This suggests MDMs rely less on category-specific early-layer specialization and instead maintain a more uniform, task-agnostic representational regime.
+Combined with the CoG results, this pattern implies that MDM early layers absorb more computation without relying on sharply specialized neurons.